zlatnaspirala/matrix-engine-wgpu/readme.md

 ---

 ## About `empty.js`
+[Not always updated]
 For a clean startup without extra logic, use engine build `empty.js`.
 This minimal build is ideal for online editors like CodePen or StackOverflow snippets.
-It is the plain text JavaScript ready for exec.
+It is the plain text JavaScript ready for exec on any platform with zero errors.

 <img width="860" height="640" src="https://github.com/zlatnaspirala/matrix-engine-wgpu/blob/main/non-project-files/3d-jamb.png?raw=true" />